PM Modi holds 'productive meeting' with Ethiopian counterpart | Law-Order

 The new members will become part of BRICS with effect from January 1, 2024, Ramaphosa announced.

-Prime Minister Modi also met Senegal President Macky Sall and discussed bilateral and regional issues.
+Prime Minister Modi also met Senegal President Macky Sall and discussed sectors like energy, infrastructure, defence and more in our meeting.

+''Held talks with President @Macky_Sall in Johannesburg.
+India considers Senegal to be a valued developmental partner.
+We discussed sectors like energy, infrastructure, defence and more in our meeting,'' Modi said in a post on X.

+MEA spokesperson noted that the two leaders held a ''fruitful meeting'' during which President Sall congratulated Prime Minister Modi on the success of Chandrayaan mission, and said that it is an inspiration for the Global South. ''He (Sall) appreciated PM's leadership in advocating priorities of the developing world,'' Bagchi added.

 Modi arrived in South Africa on Tuesday on a three-day official visit during which he attended the 15th BRICS summit.